FormidableLabs/spectacle/CONTRIBUTING.md

 - Update the [type definitions](./index.d.ts) for anything that modifies the Spectacle API, like breaking changes or new features.
 - Everything else included in our [pull request checklist](https://github.com/FormidableLabs/spectacle/blob/master/.github/PULL_REQUEST_TEMPLATE.md#checklist-feel-free-to-delete-this-section-upon-completion)

+### Releasing a new version to NPM

+_Only for project administrators_.

+1. Update `CHANGELOG.md`, following format for previous versions
+2. Commit as "Changes for version VERSION"
+3. Run `npm version patch` (or `minor|major|VERSION`) to run tests and lint, build published directories, then update `package.json` + add a git tag.
+4. Run `npm publish` and publish to NPM if all is well.
+5. Run `git push && git push --tags`

 ## Contributor Covenant Code of Conduct

 ### Our Pledge